sssleverlily/HoRW/README.md

 # HoRW

-Identifying vital nodes through random walks on higher-order networks
+Identifying vital nodes through augmented random walks on higher-order networks

-The code used in this study is available upon request, and final code to be uploaded once the accepted version of the paper appears.
+The authors declare that the code and data supporting the findings of this study will be available after this paper is published.